Litigation Legal Services

 - Small Claims

 QCAT is aimed at being user friendly and not only encourages but mandates that the disputing parties represent themselves within the legal dispute.
-That does not mean that you cannot seek legal advice or retain a lawyer to help you with your legal claim, but means that you are unlikely to be able to recover any incurred legal professional costs from the other party, even if you are successful.
+That does not mean that you cannot seek legal litigation advice or retain a litigation solicitor to help you with your legal claim, but does mean that you are unlikely to be able to recover any incurred legal professional costs from the other party, even if you are successful.

 There are occasions, in special circumstances, that QCAT will allow a party to be legally represented for a particular dispute.

-Unlike QCAT, the Queensland Courts allow legal representation for a party and it is usual that the successful party in any litigation will be awarded its legal costs incurred during the legal proceedings (or at least a portion of those legal costs).
+Unlike QCAT, the Queensland Courts allow legal representation for a party and it is usual that the successful party in any litigation will be awarded its legal costs incurred during the legal proceedings (or at least a portion of the litigation legal fees).

 Federal Courts of Australia